mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Ay.
 Damn this thing," she said, holding it up in her right hand.
 "Never enough fuel."

-I ran to approach her, aware of the danger darkness would have on this hill if I was alone.
-She looked at me as if she was surprised and slowed her pace, expressionless, but perhaps I moved her to slow.
+I ran to approach her, aware of my dependence on her guidance.
+She looked at me as if she was surprised and slowed her pace, expressionless, but perhaps a I struck one of her hearts.
+I barely saw her face before the lantern fizzled out and we were stuck in the muddy twilight, unable to see where the path ended and where it began.

+"Our lives for a damn lantern," she said, setting it down harshly.
+I could tell she wanted to kick it down the hill, but found restraint.